-- The Instructor's Resource DVD for Campbell Essential Biology (with Physiology chapters) organizes all instructor media resources by chapter into one convenient and easy-to-use package, including PowerPoint® slides, animations, lecture presentations, lecture questions to stimulate class discussions, quiz games, digital transparencies, and more (ISBN 0133950956 / 9780133950953). - The Test Bank provides a variety of test questions, many art- or scenario-based, in both TestGen® and Microsoft® Word.
+- The Instructor's Resource DVD for Campbell Essential Biology (with Physiology chapters) organizes all instructor media resources by chapter into one convenient and easy-touse package, including PowerPoint[®] slides, animations, lecture presentations, lecture questions to stimulate class discussions, quiz games, digital transparencies, and more (ISBN 0133950956 / 9780133950953). - The Test Bank provides a variety of test questions, many art- or scenario-based, in both TestGen® and Microsoft® Word.

+Selected materials from the Instructor Resources DVD can be accessed and downloaded from the Instructor Resources area of MasteringBiology.
 EXPANDED!
-Current Topic PowerPoint®

-■ presentations include new topics such as DNA Profiling, Stem Cells and Cloning, Diabetes, Biodiversity, and more.
+Current Topic PowerPoint® presentations include new topics such as DNA Profiling, Stem Cells and Cloning, Diabetes, Biodiversity, and more.
 Each Powerpoint Presentation includes instructor teaching tips and active learning strategies to help you easily create a high-interest, active lecture.